Adhanik/kb-with-kops/Day 5 - Ingress/e. deploying voting.md

  Error: ErrImagePull
   Warning  FailedToRetrieveImagePullSecret  7s (x6 over 64s)   kubelet            Unable to retrieve some image pull secrets (docker-pwd); attempting to pull the image may not succeed.

 only DB image is working fine.
-This happens because ours is a private repo, and deployment dont have secrets. so we need to pass 'docker-secrets' in our deployment.yaml as well.
+This happens because ours is a private repo, and deployment dont have secrets to access the our private docker hub repo. so we need to pass 'docker-secrets' in our deployment.yaml as well.

 Go to account - generate new token - give read, write and delete permission.
 Copy and paste the token below in docker-password= <token>